-The NAEI includes national total aircraft emissions occurring below 1000m from the ground during take off and landing.
-These are calculated from the number of aircraft movements at UK airports on an individual airport basis according to the mix of aircraft types at each airport.
-Aircraft cruising emissions are also included in the NAEI but not in the maps because these cannot be assigned to grid squares on the ground.
+The NAEI estimates national total emissions from aircraft occurring below 1000m from ground level (equating to the take off and landing).
+These are calculated from the number of movements of aircraft by type at UK airports provided by the Civil Aviation Authority and estimates of fuel consumption for component phases of the take and landing cycle.
+Emissions from aircraft at cruise are also included in the NAEI although these emissions are not mapped.